-- The product shall be cleaned using only a damp, lint-free, cloth.
-No solvents or cleaning agents shall be used. - Do not use spray cleaners or aerosols on the gateway. - Avoid using and/or connecting the equipment during an electrical storm, to avoid risk of electrocution. - Do not locate the equipment within 6 feet (1.9 m) of a flame or ignition source (i.e. heat registers, space heaters, fireplaces, etc.). - Use only power supply and power cord included with the equipment. - Equipment should be installed near the power outlet and should be easily accessible. - The shield of the coaxial cable must be connected to earth (grounded) at the entrance to the building in accordance with applicable national electrical installation codes.
+- Do not use spray cleaners or aerosols on the Telephony Gateway. - The product shall be cleaned using only a damp, lint-free, cloth.
+No solvents or cleaning agents shall be used. - Avoid using and/or connecting the equipment during an electrical storm, to avoid risk of electrocution. - Do not use the telephone to report a gas leak in the vicinity of the leak. - Do not locate the equipment within 6 feet (1.9 m) of a flame or ignition source (i.e. heat registers, space heaters, fireplaces, etc.). - Use only power supply and power cord included with the equipment. - Equipment should be installed near the power outlet and should be easily accessible. - The shield of the coaxial cable must be connected to earth (grounded) at the entrance to the building in accordance with applicable national electrical installation codes.
 In the U.S., this is required by NFPA 70 (National Electrical Code) Article 820.
 In the European Union and in certain other countries, CATV installation equipotential bonding requirements are specified in IEC 60728-11, Cable networks for television signals, sound signals and interactive services, Part 11: Safety.
 This equipment is intended to be installed in accordance with the requirements of IEC 60728-11 for safe operation.